gayeongpark/gayeongpark.github.io/_posts/2024-09-10-WIRELESS-NETWORKS.md

    - Frequency: 5 GHz
    - Speed: Up to 54 Mbps
    - Range: ~35 meters
-   - Higher cost made it primarily used by businesses.
+   - Higher cost made it primarily used by businesses

 2. 802.11b (Wireless B):